Grab Holdings: Funding

-Research and development

-As part of its research and development, Grab invests in local technology talent in several countries and different continents.
-The company improves its services and technological capabilities in AI, mapping, and other technologies through its centres in Singapore, Beijing, Seattle, Bangalore, Ho Chi Minh, Jakarta and Kuala Lumpur.
-In 2018, Grab and the National University of Singapore launched an artificial intelligence lab to examine transportation in Southeast Asia in a joint investment of $6 million.

-The company announced Tech for Good Institute (TFGI), a nonprofit think tank researching Southeast Asia's digital economy, in October 2021 along with the release of its first report titled "Platform Economy: Southeast Asia's Digital Growth Catalyst".

-Incidents
+Driver issues

 Cases of Grab drivers harassing their customers and the #MeToo movement in the United States and other countries have also recently emboldened women in Indonesia to speak out against harassment by Grab drivers, such as when a driver asks for personal information or sends them unsolicited messages after a trip.

 On 23 September 2016, a female passenger in Singapore was sexually assaulted by an elderly GrabCar driver after she fell asleep during the ride.
 The driver was jailed for 16 months the following year.
 On 25 March 2017, a female passenger in Singapore was assaulted by a Grab driver.
 The driver was subsequently suspended by his taxi company from call bookings, although he was still allowed to pick up passengers on the streets.
 In May, a GrabCar driver in Chiang Mai, Thailand was arrested for sexual assault.
 In response, Grab issued a statement and said it "would not tolerate physical violence or verbal abuse".

-Disputes have occurred between Grab drivers and local taxi operators as taxi drivers complained about a decline in their passenger numbers and income since Grab (and its competitor Uber) began to gain foothold in their areas.
+Disputes have occurred between Grab drivers and local taxi operators as taxi drivers complained about a decline in their passenger numbers and income since Grab (and its competitor Uber) began to gain foothold on their areas.
 Until December 2016, around 65 assault cases towards GrabBike drivers by local taxibike drivers have been reported in Ho Chi Minh City, Vietnam.
 Much violence has erupted between Grab drivers and motorbike taxis in two major cities of Hanoi and Ho Chi Minh City in Vietnam with another 47 assaults cases recorded in 2017.
 Grab drivers and passengers in Kuala Lumpur have also been the subject of harassment from local taxi drivers.